PPE: The Last Line of Defense

 In this case selection should be based on the component with the shortest breakthrough time.

-For using small amounts of chemicals, consider using an all-purpose glove, such as a Best® N-Dex® Original Powder-Free Nitrile Glove.
-Glove manufacturer's should be able to provide you with a glove degradation chart that shows how fast a chemical can permeate the glove material.
-"Best" is one company that can provide a glove degradation chart that recommends a specific type of glove for specific chemicals.
+For using small amounts of chemicals, consider using an all-purpose disposable glove, such as a Best® N-Dex® Original Powder-Free Nitrile Glove.
+Glove manufacturer's should be able to provide you with a glove permeation and degradation chart that shows how fast a chemical can permeate and degrade the glove material.
+"Best" and Ansell are two companies that can provide a glove degradation chart.
+The chart recommends specific type of gloves for specific chemicals.

 Keep these guidelines in mind as you consider your glove selection:

-- Consult manufacturers’ glove selection charts to determine which gloves will best protect you.
-However, be aware that our experience has been that some glove manufacturers’ selection guides are incomplete and misleading.
+- Consult manufacturers’ glove permeation & degradation chart to determine which gloves will best protect you from the product with which you will be working.
+Be aware that some glove manufacturers’ selection guides are incomplete and misleading.

 - Pay attention to whether glove selection guides are based on incidental contact with the chemical or immersion.
 For laboratory work most guides recommend incidental contact which requires removal of the glove upon contamination, washing your hands, and putting new gloves put on.